Mahasweta-usc/Mahasweta-usc.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Graphical visualization of policies from the Apache Incubator (ASFI) documentation, depicting interactions between different entities and resources in these OSS projects.
-The institutionl network was generated through an end-to-end implementation of the ABDICO 2.0 framework.
+The institutional network was generated through an end-to-end implementation of the ABDICO 2.0 framework.
 Edges are weighted by the number of policies regulating activities between the given pair of actors and objects.
 </div>